martijndeh/lego/README.md

 ```
 lego version                         Prints the version of Lego.
-lego migrate:make                    Creates a new migration file.
+lego migrate:make                    Generates a new migration file based on changes in your schema.
+lego migrate:empty                   Creates an empty migration file.
 lego migrate:latest                  Migrates to the latest migration.
 lego migrate:rollback                Rolls back the previous migration.
 lego migrate:<version>               Migrates or rolls back to the target migration <version>.